|

 I hope it is possible to arrive at a balanced view of evolution by eliminating the exaggerations from both critics and defenders.
 Exaggerations of weaknesses and strengths are always harmful, because exaggerations are always distortions of reality.
 Weaknesses are no refutations, but gaps in our knowledge.
 They show there is work to do.
 It is sad that defenders and critics are split up in two camps (especially in the USA).
 A sign of war is the fact that 'the enemy' is always lying and that it is impossible to say anything positive about 'the enemy' without being disrespected by one's own camp.
 Hardly anybody is devoted to a balanced review of the theory of evolution.

 As the title of this site suggests, the emphasis of the 'Was Darwin Wrong?' web site is on the critics of evolution.
 There are more books reviewed on this site of the critics than of 'evolutionists' (evolutionary biologists).
 This is because when I started this site I knew already quite a lot about evolutionary biology, but hardly anything about critics (a condition typical for training in evolutionary biology at our universities, I suspect).
 However, as John Maynard Smith remarked "It is impossible to discuss the questions we cannot answer without first answering those that we can."
 (7).
-Therefore the reader should compensate for this one-sidedness by reading textbooks & introductions, 2, 3.

 Some critics of evolution propose alternative theories to replace evolution partly or completely.
 I will not ignore the problems of those alternative theories.
 I am not aware of any alternative theory that is as fully elaborated as Darwinism.
 The failure of alternatives has given me new insights as well as a stronger confidence in evolution as an indispensable paradigm for the biological sciences.